myltik/azure-docs.ru-ru/articles/azure-functions/functions-create-an-event-processing-function.md

 <properties
-   pageTitle="Создание функции обработки событий | Microsoft Azure" description="Использование Функций Azure для создания функций на C#, которые срабатывают по таймеру событий." services="functions" documentationCenter="na" authors="ggailey777"
+   pageTitle="Create an event processing function | Microsoft Azure" description="Use Azure Functions create a C# function that runs based on an event timer." services="functions" documentationCenter="na" authors="ggailey777"